Pacheck/ghibli-studio-films/README.md

 # ghibli-studio-films
-App that consumes api from ghibli studio
+App that consume api and access a list of films